[QODBC-ALL] QODBC shows RegFile1 License error when using MS Excel 2013 or Access 2013 - Excel Crash / Access Crash

 Posted by Rajendra Dewani (QODBC Support) on 08 May 2013 12:38 PM

-QODBC Shows RegFile1 License error when using MS Excel 2013 or Access 2013
+QODBC Shows a RegFile1 License error when using MS Excel 2013 or Access 2013

-The Test Connection in the QODBC Setup Screen comes back saying it is connected, and the VB Demo returns results, but Excel crashes as soon as you select using the QuickBooks Data* Database option in the connection wizard.
+The Test Connection in the QODBC Setup Screen comes back saying it is connected, and the VB Demo returns results.
+Still, Excel crashes as soon as you select using the QuickBooks Data* Database option in the connection wizard.

 Environment: MS Office 2013/365/2016, QuickBooks 2013, Windows 7 or Above.
-When connecting with VB Demo able to connect but when using Excel or Access QODBC shows error "RegFile1 License error"
+When connecting with VB, Demo can connect, but when using Excel or Access, QODBC shows the error "RegFile1 License error."

-MS Office is not allowing to write to the registry and thus QODBC those this error.
+MS Office is not allowing to write to the registry; thus, QODBC has this error.

-One time activity, Run Excel/Access and QuickBooks ( Both ) as Elevated (Run as Administrator), connect once.
-After its connected, you can run Excel/Access and QuickBooks in normal mode.
+One-time activity, Run Excel/Access and QuickBooks ( Both ) as Elevated (Run as Administrator), and connect once.
+After it's connected, you can run Excel/Access and QuickBooks in normal mode.

-In This example, we will be using MS Access but the same steps apply for MS Excel
+In This example, we will be using MS Access, but the same steps apply to MS Excel

 Close all the applications